SitePen/dgrid/README.md

   (box-sizing is preferred by the grid).
 * `dgrid-focus`: Applied to the element (cell or row) with the focus (for keyboard based navigation)
 * `dgrid-expando-icon`: Applied to the expando icon on tree nodes
-* `dgrid-header-scroll`: Applied to the node in the top right corner, above the vertical scrollbar
+* `dgrid-header-scroll`: Applied to the node in the top right corner of a Grid, above the vertical scrollbar

 The following generic class names are also available for generic skinning (following the jQuery ThemeRoller convention):